MBCProject/mbc-markdown/yfaq/README.md

 ### Can variant names captured by an anti-virus tool be captured in MBC? ###

 No. MBC captures behaviors and characteristics directly associated with malware code.
 Variant names are outside MBC's scope.
-A variant name may lead to published reports, in which case, one could map the sample to its associated behaviors.
+A variant name may lead to published reports, in which case, one could use the report to map the sample to its associated behaviors.

 ### Can MBC capture specific data values associated with a behavior? ###